“The night is darkest before the dawn.”Harvey Dent, The Dark Knight (2008)

-The expectation herein created for three-act structure storytelling seems to crop up whenever a hotly-anticipated follow up to a great movie is being written; the long shadow of Empire looms over many famous sequels.
-Dawn of the Planet of the Apes, How to train your Dragon 2, Temple of Doom, Spider-Man 2, T2: Judgement Day, Back to the Future Part 2, The Two Towers, and to some extent (a hotly-debated topic in the movie community, obviously) High School Musical 2 – they’re all arguably the ‘Empire’ of their franchises: bigger, bolder, darker.
-Even The Last Jedi, another initially divisive entry in the Star Wars canon, sticks arguably too close to the “night is darkest before the dawn” (Harvey Dent, The Dark Knight) ethos, the tone of ‘part two’ we as an audience have come to expect.
+The ‘sequel hook’—plot points that would only pay off in a hypothetical sequel—were not unheard of in the early ’80s, but very few films were built upon the expectation of a follow up, so Empire is quite unique in that respect: a ‘disarming’ loss for the movie’s hero, a cliffhanger in the romantic subplot, and one of the most significant reveals in cinematic history are what has earned Empire its place in the pantheon of Hollywood.
+This success comes at a price, however.
+The expectation herein created for three-act structure storytelling seems to crop up whenever a hotly-anticipated sequel is being written; the long shadow of Empire looms over many famous sequels.
+Dawn of the Planet of the Apes, Temple of Doom, Spider-Man 2, Judgement Day, Back to the Future Part 2, The Two Towers—they’re all arguably the ‘Empire’ of their franchises: bigger, bolder, darker.
+Even The Last Jedi, another initially divisive entry in the Star Wars canon, sticks arguably too close to this darker ethos, the tone of ‘part two’ we as an audience have come to expect.
 As Movies with Mikey puts it in his brilliant Infinity War critique ‘Let’s Talk about Thanos’, “We took the wrong lessons from [The Empire Strikes Back].
-Every big franchise middle chapter feels the pull of Empire: the big act two, that learns the wrong lessons.”
+Every big franchise middle chapter feels the pull of Empire: the big act two.”